mtreece/r3/doc/HACKING.md

 Please make sure each of your commits are "small", cohesive, and meaningful.
 Each commit should avoid introducing whitespace errors (see git-diff --check).
 As much as possible, try to avoid messy commit history (e.g. messy merge lineages).
-Make sure everything is spell-checked (commit message included).
+Make sure everything is spell-checked (commit messages included).
-Finally, make sure your commit will merge cleanly with the latest upstream master branch.
+Finally, make sure your changes will merge cleanly with the latest upstream master branch.

 ## Misc Concerns